December / 01

 University of British Columbia

 On December 1, 1913, subway service began in Buenos Aires, connecting the Plaza de Mayo and the Plaza Miserere.
-This was the result of a long process of urbanization, and one intimately tied to immigration.
+This was the result of a long process of urbanization, and one intimately tied to massive immigration to Buenos Aires.

 In 1869, Buenos Aires was a small city of 178,000 inhabitants.
 Yet by 1914, it had grown to almost 1.6 million people and become the second largest city on the Atlantic coast (on either side).
 Much of this growth was fueled by the massive influx of immigrants, mainly from Europe but also from the Middle East and to a lesser extent South and East Asia.
 All told, from the early 1880s – when a broad wave of emigration from Europe began – and until the early 1930s – when the effects of the Great Depression took their toll on both Argentine immigration and the European outflow of transatlantic emigrants – more than 5.8 million people entered the country.

 The rapid population growth of Buenos Aires was accompanied by a number of urban transformations.
 New industrial-age infrastructure was constructed to order the emerging metropolis and facilitate movement within it.
-The first subway opened in the city in 1913, and it was the beginning of the twelfth-oldest underground rail system in the world and the first in Latin America.
+The first subway opened in the city in 1913, and starting the twelfth metro system in the world and the first in Latin America.
 Other markers of urbanization could be seen, for example, in the creation of a municipal system of water and sewers, completed in 1886, and a widespread network of paved streets by the turn of the twentieth century.

 The expanding population and investment in new forms of transportation changed the layout of the city, contributing to the spread of new neighborhoods that streamed out from the historic center.
 Compared to U.S. cities in the same period, there was far less ethnic clustering in specific areas of Buenos Aires.
 The neighborhood of La Boca attracted Italian immigrants, Belgrano Germans, and Once Jews, but Italians, Germans, and Jews as well as any other group of immigrants could be found in neighborhoods across the city.
 Buenos Aires did not have a Little Italy nor a Little Germany in the same way that New York did.